yeti-switch/doc/docs/yeti-ui.rst

 System.
 Sensors
 ---------------

-System supports mirroring of signalling and media traffic.
+System supports mirroring of signaling and media traffic.
 This functionality can be used for Lawful Interception.
-Currently system supports two incapsulation methods:
+Currently system supports two encapsulation methods:

     - IP-IP tunnel
-        Original packets will be incapsulated into additional IP-IP tunnel header.
+        Original packets will be encapsulated into additional IP-IP tunnel header.
         This mode allows to route mirrored traffic, it's especially useful when destination equipment not available in the same broadcast domain.
     - IP over Ethernet
-        In this mode original packets will be incapsulated directly into ethernet frame using raw sockets.
+        In this mode original packets will be encapsulated directly into Ethernet frame using raw sockets.
         Intended to use for cases when destination equipment is in the same L2 domain.

-Sensor and logging level can be choosen in gateway settings.
+Sensor and logging level can be chosen in gateway settings.
 Sensor configuration is separate for A and B leg, thus for both legs mirroring - sensors must be configured for both termination and origination gateway.